BRPersonal/flask-gateway-app/README.md

 put your policy definition json files in policies folder (refer samples/policies)

-Run this command only the first time after you have cloned the repo.For subsequent times use only start and stop commands
+Run this command only the first time after you have cloned the repo.For subsequent times use only start and stop commands given below
 $ docker-compose up -d

 test the installation